electron-userland/electron-builder/docs/configuration/configuration.md

 * <code id="Configuration-extraMetadata">extraMetadata</code> any - Inject properties to `package.json`.
 * <code id="Configuration-readonly">readonly</code> = `false` Boolean - Whether to fail if the application is not signed (to prevent unsigned app if code signing configuration is not correct).
 * <code id="Configuration-muonVersion">muonVersion</code> String - The version of muon you are packaging for.
+* <code id="Configuration-protonNodeVersion">protonNodeVersion</code> String - *Proton Native only* The version of NodeJS you are packaging for.
+You can set it to `current` to set the Node.js version that you use to run electron-builder.

 ---